- Mexico’s troubles

 - Mexico lost 55% of its territory to the United States between 1836 and 1848.

 - The U.S. Army won every major battle in the war, but it was unable to suppress guerrilla activity, which never ceased.
-This was America’s first counter-insurgency war in a foreign country.
+This was the first U.S. counterinsurgency war in a foreign country.

 - Mexicans civilians suffered from the U.S. occupation, whether from personal violence, extended anti-guerrilla operations, bombardment of cities, or the imposition of martial law.
 U.S. military forces remained in Mexico from May 1846 until July 1848.